altaga/Paw-Monitor/README.md

 # IoT Things:

-Ya que tenemos todo nuestra plataforma lista, tenemos que crear los accesos para comunicarnos con ella, asi que tendremos que crear 2 Things en este caso, la primera se para nuestro modulo de RSL10 y la otra sera para la UI de NodeRed.
+Since we have all our platform ready, we have to create the accesses to communicate with it.
+So we will have to create two Things in this case, the first is for our RSL10 module and the other will be for the NodeRed UI.

-Nota: Para configurar la app, puedes usar el siguiente manual oficial de ON Semiconductor también.
+Note: To configure the app, you can use the following official ON Semiconductor manual as well.

 Link: https://www.onsemi.com/pub/Collateral/AND9831-D.PDF

-- First we have ti access our AWS console y look for the IoT core service:
+- First we have to access our AWS console y look for the IoT core service:

 <img src="https://i.ibb.co/KVbtQLR/image.png" width="600">